mzemel/mzemel.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer who enjoys chess, bluegrass, reading, and movies.
+I am a software engineer who enjoys chess, bluegrass, Star Wars, and rock climbing.

 You can view code I've written on
 {% include icon-github.html username="mzemel" %} /